pchen-csu/htl-assessment/README.md

 **Changes**

+*5/10/21*

+- A calculation error for reactor length was discovered and fixed in the updated file.
+MFSP is expected to change ~5%.

 *4/29/21*

 - Updated the Excel file to fix several variable name links in 'StreamData.'
 MFSP has seen minimal changes.